Clint Eastwood as Insp. Harry Callahan, renegade San Francisco inspector

 What’d He Wear?

 As mentioned in the Bullitt post, San Francisco is not a place for T-shirts and shorts.
 Callahan smartly layers up with a tweed sport jacket and sweater vest over his tie and slacks.

 The sportcoat is a gray single-breasted herringbone tweed coat with dark elbow patches.
 There are 3 buttons in the front and 2 on each cuff.
 Harry often closes the middle button of the coat over his sweater.
 It has a long single vent in the back.
 Despite being from the 1970s, Harry’s sportcoat is not very dated, with only mild swelled edges and standard lapel sizes.

-Harry’s sweater vest is a burgundy, which shines a bright red in some light.
-He matches it with a Guards necktie in burgundy and navy, with thick left-shoulder-down-to-right-hip British-style stripes.
-His shirt is a pale blue with button cuffs and a spread collar.
+Harry’s maroon sweater shines a bright red in some light.
+He coordinates it with a Brigade of Guards regimental striped repp tie, with thick left-shoulder-down-to-right-hip British-style maroon and navy stripes.
+His shirt is a pale blue with button cuffs and a long point collar.

 On his feet, Harry wears a pair of black leather dress shoes with laces and black socks.

 Harry’s few accessories are minimalist, practical, and good quality.
 His Timex watch is stainless with a thin stainless expanding bracelet and a white face.